Advarium/weatherdash/README.md

 ## CORS relay

 Most sources serve CORS headers directly.
 Three do not (Meteoalarm, WMO SWIC), so requests to them go through `cors-proxy-worker.js`, deployed as a Cloudflare Worker.
-The worker:

-- accepts only `GET`/`HEAD` with a `?url=` parameter,
-- allows only HTTPS targets whose hostname is on a fixed allowlist,
-- forwards no cookies or credentials and strips them from responses,
-- adds CORS headers and a 20-second upstream timeout.
+The worker accepts only `GET`/`HEAD` with a `?url=` parameter, allows only HTTPS targets whose hostname is on a fixed allowlist, forwards no cookies or credentials and strips them from responses, and adds CORS headers and a 20-second upstream timeout.

 Clone this repo, then set `PROXY_BASE` at the top of `natural_events.js` to your own worker URL.
 This github pages site is using a free worker, so too many requests will likely reach the 100k invocation limit.